al3xandr3/al3xandr3.github.io/_posts/2015-11-15-data-science-in-a-business.md

 The art of guess estimating can be very useful to quickly run numbers on what is going to happen, or impact, etc...

+## Simulations

+Simulate what happens as time goes by, calculate what happens in the extremes, so we can then tell what happens in middle.
+Put yourself in the shoes of other and simulate their experience at a fast pace.

 ### Classification

 Create a classification, so that we enrich the data set with new useful features to analyze the rest of the data with.
 Also to use as modeling parameters.

-This could include classifying for example: user behaviors, user value, etc///
+This could include classifying for example: user behaviors, user value, etc...